FlaxEngine/FlaxDocs/manual/scripting/tutorials/custom-actor.md

 }
 ```
 # [Visual Script](#tab/code-vs)
 Create new Visual Script and use **Actor** as a base class.
-Then override method (eg. OnBeginPlay), right-click on overriden method node and select option **Add base method call** to ensure child actors and scripts will be initialized properly.
+Then override method (eg. OnBeginPlay), right-click on overridden method node and select option **Add base method call** to ensure child actors and scripts will be initialized properly.
 To use Format method in compact form you can right-click on it and use **Convert to pure node**.

 ![Custom Actor Visual Script](media/custom-actor-vs.png)
 ***

 ### 2. Use actor

-The next step is to drahg&drop actor from *Content* window into scene or scene tree.
+The next step is to drag&drop actor from *Content* window into scene or scene tree.
 You can also use **Toolbox* window to search for actor type and spawn it from there.
 You can also create your actor from code in other scripts.

 ### 3. Extend actor